20 Fun and Easy EFL Icebreakers for Beginner Students: Step-by-Step Guide

 Color Match

-• Students find something in the classroom that matches that color and say its name in English.
+Call out a color in English.
+Students find something in the classroom matching that color and name it.

 Flashcard Race

-• The first student to say the word or phrase in English wins a point.
+Show a flashcard with a word or picture — the first student to say it correctly in English wins a point.

 Who Am I?

-• Write down the names of famous people or characters on sticky notes and stick one on each student’s forehead.
+Write names of famous people or characters on sticky notes, one on each student’s forehead.
+Students ask yes/no questions to figure out who they are.

 Pictionary